How To Dry Clothes Indoors Sustainably

 Start With How You Wash Your Clothes

-And what’s more, when your machine is fully packed the spin cycle is not as effective.
+And what’s more, when your machine is fully packed, the spin cycle is not as effective.
 Your clothes come out damper than they should, taking longer to dry.
 Particularly when it comes to drying clothes indoors, you really don’t want to start with too wet clothes.

-So how much should you fill your washing machine with clothes?
+So, how much should you fill your washing machine with clothes?
 Aim to fill three-quarters of the drum.
 Anything more than that is considered overloading.

 Hanging wet clothes on your radiator makes your boiler work harder to get your room to your desired temperature.
 It, therefore, takes longer and uses more energy to heat your home, ultimately meaning it costs you more money.
+Plus, it makes your towels crispy.

-I would always recommend using a clothes horse to dry your clothes indoors.
-I have a tower clothes horse (this particular Brabantia one), which takes up a small footprint – about 1 m² – but can hold up to two loads of laundry.
+I have a really small house, so I have a tower clothes horse (this particular Brabantia one from Wayfair).
+It takes up a really small footprint – about 1 m² – but can hold up to two loads of laundry.
 You can even dry delicates flat, or adjust the racks for optimally drying trousers or towels.

 I had a pulley in a student flat I once lived in, and loved it.
 They’re really effective, as hot air rises, so your clothes dry quickly in the warmest part of the room.
 Ours was situated in our kitchen, so I found it best to do my laundry at night after everyone had their dinner, and then remove my dry clothes the next day.
 This meant that my clothes didn’t take on any food smells.